From the Homepage, click on the Management Menu to view various additional options for viewing, exporting, and managing data.

 You may also add a new project.
 Apply a short, descriptive Project Name, an associated Hyperlink if appropriate, and a more detailed description of the project under Comments.
 You will automatically be granted Permissions to the Project that you add, but others will not be able to access information unless you instruct us to grant permissions.
 For questions, or to request changes to project permissions, contact email@example.com.

 SSI has developed some basic functionality for exporting reports by Project, Site, and Survey.
+You can also export several reports that include data from all surveys within a project, such as flow, water chemistry, flora, vertebrates, and invertebrates.
 We are continuing to develop these capabilities, and welcome your input and feedback.
 Note that all data and reporting calculations are provisional, and report exports have not been rigorously tested.
 Should you identify errors in the calculations, please accept our apologies and contact us to let us know.
 Should you find errors in the raw data, by all means bring our attention to it or, if you have the appropriate permissions, correct them.

 From the Management Menu, click the Lookup Table Manager link to add GPS units, Geologic Layers, Land Units, USGS Quads, Countries, and Provinces that are not already included in the database.